Content Map Terms

-The Western Community Primary Care Network (PCN) team is working with clinics in your community to help you find a family doctor or nurse practitioner.
-To support this work, we have launched a community-wide registry called the Health Connect Registry.
+The Western Community Primary Care Network (PCN) team is working with local clinics to help connect people to a primary care provider, either a family doctor or nurse practitioner.
+This includes people living in the following communities:

 Once registered, you will be contacted directly when a primary care provider is available.